 McDonald's is one of the biggest fast-food companies in America.
-When it comes to employment options, it is suitable for students and people who are just starting their careers and need a part-time job.
-But just how good are McDonald's hourly work and fair compared to other giant companies like Walmart?
-We're gonna discuss the hourly wages in McDonald's and how it treats its hourly workers.
+When it comes to employment options, it is suitable for students, career starters or anyone who needs a part-time job.
+But just how good and fair is McDonald's hourly rate, as compared to other giant companies like Walmart?
+Let's dive into the nitty-gritty of hourly wages in McDonald's and how this affects its employees.

-The average earnings of a McDonald's worker are around $8 per hour, which is truthfully not enough to support a family.
-Workers work five days a week, which is around 25-30 hours per week.
-We discovered that McDonald's ensures that no worker has to do more than 40 hours per week.
+A McDonald's worker earns around US$8 per hour, which, truthfully speaking, is hardly enough to support an individual, let alone a family.
+They work five days a week, which is an average of 25-30 hours per week.
+In fact, we discovered that McDonald's actually limits the number of hours an employee can work to only 40 hours per week.

 For the longest time, McDonald’s starting salary was US$6.25 per hour.
-That went up when because the minimum wage went up.
+Fortunately, it went up when the minimum wage was increased.

 As daunting as that sounds, on the bright side, it is fairly easy to get a job at McDonald's.
-They hire people straight up.
-Sometimes they can give you a proposition to become a manager for a 50 cent raise.
-With all the stress that comes from managing shifts, keeping track when someone comes at work and where will he or she be working, it seems that this raise is just not enough.
+They tend to hire people very readily.
+Sometimes they may even give you a proposition to take up a managerial post for a 50 cents raise.
+However, with all the stress that comes from managing shifts, keeping track of employees’ timings and allocating job roles, the raise may just not be enough.

-For over 4 years, hourly workers in McDonald’s had been protesting, and the movement in 2012 was named "Fight for $15” movement to protest the unfair wage practices of fast-food chains.
-Dissatisfaction with the hourly wage was rampant amongst the employees and this brought much unwanted attention to McDonald's which is bad for business.
-This puts the company in a situation where they are forced to raise wages, but the question is by how much will they be willing to do so?
+For over 7 years, McDonald’s employees have joined in the “Fight for $15” movement to protest the unfair wage practices of fast-food chains.
+Dissatisfaction with the hourly wage was rampant amongst the employees and this brought much unwanted attention to McDonald's which inadvertently affected the business.
+It placed the company in a situation where they were forced to raise wages, but the question remained.
+By how much are they willing to do so?

 The $15 minimum wage is equal to $30,000 a year for a full-time employee.
-"They're making millions while millions can't pay their bills", says a misfortunate union group, suggesting that there is a plenty of profit left over in corporate suitcases to fund a massive pay increase.
+"They're making millions while millions can't pay their bills", says a hapless union group member, suggesting that there is plenty of profit left over in corporate suitcases to fund a massive pay increase.

-Disney has also offered full college tuition for their hourly workers.
-And this is something really remarkable and inspiring for employers to note.
-If you, as a company, give support to your workers, they will be more satisfied and willing to work harder.
+Similarly, Disney has also offered full college tuition for their workers, which is something really remarkable and inspiring for employers to note.
+If you, as an employer, give support to your workers, they will be more satisfied and willing to work harder.
 As an added bonus, you get all the good publicity that comes with it.
 Can’t hurt to try, right?